minnojs/minno-quest/docs/manager/redirect.md

 # Redirect

-The post task is responsible for redirecting users to an external url.
+The redirect task is responsible for redirecting users to an external url.
 It is

 A typical redirect task looks like this: